Get your next remote job on LaraJobs.

 1. We make sure no text has been echoed before setting the header.
 We don’t want to pollute our response.
 Continue reading if you want to know what I’m talking about.

-2. Then, using the header() function, we set a header that will inform the visitor’s browser that its user needs to be redirect to another page.
+2. Then, using the header() function, we set a header that will inform the visitor’s browser that its user needs to be redirected to another page.
 What’s a header?
 I’ll explain later.

 3. Finally, we stop the execution of the code using exit.
 This isn’t mandatory, but this isn’t necessary either.
 It’s just common practice.

-Basically, using HTTP, the server running your PHP code respond to your visitor’s browser and asks it to redirect its user to the URL you provided.
+Basically, using HTTP, the server running your PHP code responds to your visitor’s browser and asks it to redirect its user to the URL you provided.

 Let me show you an example HTTP response, which is how a web server communicates with the browser: